aaronseq12/MatlabOilspilldetection/README.md

-Design and implementation of Image Processing segmentation techniques and algorithms for oil spill detection on SAR images..
+Design and implementation of Image Processing segmentation techniques and algorithms for oil spill detection on SAR images...
 ## 🚀 About Me
 My name is Aaron Sequeira I'm a student in Manipal University, pursuing B-tech in information technology and this is one of my university project.
 See my other projects here on [GitHub](https://github.com/aaronseq12)!